Admission & registration

 The admissions interview

 Inform yourself well about UCM before the interview.
-Sources to do so are this website, the brochure, the UCM Course Catalogue and (if possible) a visit to an Open Day and/or Experience Day.
+Sources to do so are this website, the UCM Course Catalogue and (if possible) a visit to an Open Day and/or Experience Day.

 After the interview